 Has appeared in the Court of Appeal and lectured on this topic.

 Regulatory and Disciplinary Proceedings

-Annie has appeared before various regulatory bodies including the GDC and GMC.
-She regularly appears in the VAT Tribunal on behalf of those appealing against the refusal by HM Customs to repay VAT following assertions of VAT/MTIC fraud.
+Has appeared before various regulatory bodies including the GDC and GMC.
+Regularly appears in the VAT Tribunal on behalf of those appealing against the refusal by HM Customs to repay VAT following assertions of VAT/MTIC fraud.

-She also appears in cases involving health and Safety, and recently wrote an article called “Who’s bad” for the Health and Safety Practitioner.
+Appears in Cases involving health and Safety, recently wrote an article called “Who’s bad” for the Health and Safety Practitioner.

 Areas of practice